Medicare Prescription Drug Plans

 If your Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan doesn’t cover a prescription drug that you and your doctor think you need, you have a right to ask for an exception to get that medication covered.

-You can submit an exception request to Medicare Prescription Drug Plans by phone or in writing, and the plan must respond with its decision within 72 hours or receiving your request.
+You can submit an exception request to Medicare Prescription Drug Plans by phone or in writing, and the plan must respond with its decision within 72 hours of receiving your request.

-Medicare Part D is optional coverage, and you don't have to get it.
+Medicare Part D is an optional coverage, and you don't have to get it.
 But, if you don't sign up for it when you're first eligible you might have to pay a penalty when you enroll later.
 This is what happened to my husband.

 And…Medicare won’t give you an exception to this because you didn’t know about the penalty.
 I know…we tried!

 Initial Enrollment Period for Medicare Prescription Drug Plans

 This is the period you’re first eligible for Medicare prescription drug coverage.
 It usually overlaps with the period that you're first eligible for Medicare, starting three months before you turn 65, including your birthday month, and ending three months later (for a total of seven months).
 If you are eligible for Medicare through disability, this period starts three months before your 25th month of disability benefits from Social Security or the Railroad Retirement Board and lasts for seven months.

 Medicare Annual Election Period / Medicare Annual Enrollment Period (October 15 to December 7):

 The Annual Election Period or AEP is your yearly opportunity to make changes to your Medicare Part D coverage or to sign up for it if you don't already have it.

 Medicare Advantage Dis-enrollment Period (January 1 to Valentine’s Day):

 If you change your mind about your MAPD plan, you can dis-enroll return to Original Medicare during this time period.